 Program Requirements | Transfer Credit and Advanced Standing | Advising | Grades and Academic Progress | Leave of Absence/Withdrawl | Continuing To PhD | Degree Conferral Deadlines | MA Degree Requirements Checklist instructions

-The student must take six one-semester courses for a letter grade of B or higher.
-All courses must be at the 4000-level and above, except for courses taken in the Department of History, which much be 3000-level or above.
-At least one of these courses must be outside the student's East Asian country of specialization.
-3000-level courses in the Department of History and 4000-level courses in EALAC are graduate/advanced undergraduate seminars.
+The student must take six one-semester content courses (in addition to EAAS G6990 and G6991, see below) for a letter grade of B or higher.
+This will give the student a total of 24 course credits according to the normal counting of credit/hr.
+All courses must be at the 4000-level and above.
+4000-level courses in EALAC are graduate/advanced undergraduate seminars.
 6000-level, 8000-level, and 9000-level courses in EALAC are graduate colloquia and research seminars.
 Students can expect the level of difficulty and amount of material in the target language to increase from the 6000 through 9000 levels.
 The student is strongly urged to take higher (6000-level and above) graduate level courses when possible.

 Students may take relevant courses in other departments, but these courses must be approved by the M.A.
-Co-Director if they are to count toward the degree.
+Program Director prior to registration if they are to count toward the degree.
 Students must submit a brief rationale, the course name, instructor, course description, and syllabus (when it is available).
 If the course is in addition to those required by the department, no special permission is needed.

-Students may apply up to two semesters of Classical Chinese, two semesters of Classical Japanese, or one semester of Advanced Korean in Mixed Script (Korean G8010) toward the six-course requirement.
-No other language courses can be used to fulfill the M.A. course requirements.
+Students may apply up to two semesters of Classical Chinese, two semesters of Classical Japanese, two semesters of Classical Tibetan, or one semester of Advanced Korean in Mixed Script (Korean G8010) toward the six-course requirement.
+Modern languages (Chinese, Japanese, Korean, and Tibetan) of the fourth-fifth year level can also be accepted for course-credits.
+They can be accepted only as replacement for the thesis research workshop (EAAS G6990; see below).
+However, one methodological course in language pedagogy may be accepted towards the six-course requirement.

-The choice of courses must be approved by the student's M.A. thesis advisor.
+The choice of courses must be approved by the M.A.
+Director.

 Entering students are required to take the language placement examination in the East Asia language of specialization at the beginning of the semester in which they enter the program, unless that language was the primary language of instruction at the institution from which they received the B.A. degree.